Are you having difficulty choosing between Squarespace and Bluehost? Don’t worry, I will help with your confusion.

 Marketing

 Bluehost depends on WordPress when it comes to marketing and SEO.
 WordPress offers over 60K plugins made by top-class developers.
 You can install these plugins to unlock marketing features on Bluehost, but you don’t get the same level of control as Squarespace.
-Additionally, you have to pay some extra penny to install marketing apps on your website.
+Additionally, you must pay some extra penny to install marketing apps on your website.

 Winner: Squarespace